 One of the benefits of Chaga is the ability to lower blood sugar which is helpful for diabetics.
 With diabetes, the body does not produce enough insulin, and this results in higher blood sugar levels.
 However, if you are a diabetic, you should consult with your doctor about Chaga, because combining the effects of Chaga with insulin injections could make your blood sugar fall too low.

 That was fifth, let’s see other chaga benefits

 6. Chaga Balances The Immune System

 The immune system is balanced by Th1 and Th2 helper cells and the cytokines they produce.
 The balance can be upset, and this results in allergies.
-Thus, weighting this balance toward Th1, and away from Th2 would help reduce allergic reactions.
+Thus, weighing this balance toward Th1, and away from Th2 would help reduce allergic reactions.

 A Chaga ethanol extract was administered to experimental mice in order to examine T helper cell balance.
 These test mice exhibited reduced the levels of IL-4 and increased IFN-y levels.
 Therefore, the extract promotes Th1 response and inhibits Th2 cell responses.
 Resource

 Studies on the benefits of Chaga for pain relief showed positive results.

 Intracellular acids from a methanol extract of Chaga lower NF-kappaB binding activity.
 This blocks pain by blocking the effects of COX-2 (cyclooxygenase-2) and iNOS (nitric oxide synthase) enzymes involved in inflammatory pathways.